Shell Features

 7.4M report.log

 In the above examples, ls and du perform their own tasks of displaying list of files and showing file sizes respectively.
-After that, the wc and sort commands take care of calculating number of lines and sorting respectively.
+After that, the wc and sort commands take care of counting and sorting the lines respectively.
 In such cases, the pipe operator saves you the trouble of dealing with temporary data.

 Note that the %q format specifier in printf helps you quote the arguments in a way that is recognizable by the shell.
 The -q option for ls substitutes nongraphic characters in the filenames with a ? character.
 Both of these are workarounds to prevent the counting process from getting sidetracked due to characters like newline in the filenames.